 On March 24, 2021, the Company's noteholders agreed to lend additional funds to the Company in the amount of \$83,000 with substantially the same terms as the October 9, 2019 promissory note.
 The loans granted pursuant to the promissory note total \$249,000.
 The royalty provision in the note has been revised such that the Company shall pay to the lenders an amount equal to 35% of any funds to which the Company may become entitled in respect of the claim filed in the Ontario Superior Court of Justice against Detour.
 Pursuant to a conversion provision, the lenders have the option to convert on a dollar-for-dollar basis the entire unpaid principal and all accrued and unpaid interest into common shares of the Company at a price per share determined by dividing the dollar amount being converted by the market price of the shares, less the maximum allowable discount pursuant to applicable exchange policies.
-The Appeal Court of Ontario rendered a decision to dismiss the Detour appeal on Wednesday, April 27, 2022.
+During the year ended December 31, 2021, a fair value adjustment of\$83,000 was recognized as finance cost.